TheMaskedSmile/Block-Chain.github.io/README.md

 # Block-Chain
-This is the website for the Block Chain NFT
+This is the website for the Block Chain NFT and we are completely self aware of this joke